Anansi: How Death came to the city

 Anansi took the meat that Death gave him and returned from the bush to his village in the city, where he met his family again and told them of his discovery.
 He told his wife that he could go to visit Death and take meat when necessary.
 However, Anansi's greed overcame him and he told her that he could even steal meat from Death.
 Thus, instead of asking like he had before, Anansi returned to Death's village while he was away and stole meat from him.
-Anansi's scheme would not last, for Death noticed that meat was missing from his village, although he did not know who'd stolen it.
+Anansi's scheme would not last, for Death noticed that meat was missing from his village, although he did not know who had stolen it.
 Death decided to wait in secret to see if he could discover who the thief was.

 Anansi came to Death's village one day, completely unaware that he was still present, and then gathered a large basket of meat from his stores as he normally did.
 Death immediately surprised Anansi and asked him why he had chosen to steal from him, but Anansi was too afraid to answer his question.
 Instead, Anansi fled Death's village and Death soon chased after him.
 Try as he might, Anansi could not lose Death, no matter how fast he ran through the bush, and by the time Anansi had reached the city the Spider looked behind him and saw that Death was still close to reaching him.
 Anansi then cried out to the people that Death was coming, and that they should shut their doors if they wished to live.
 Yet, many people could not shut their doors in time, and Death took them.
 So it is that Death now lives in the city; had Anansi not stolen from him, Death would still remain quietly in the bush where no one could find it.